 the full potential of each site.

-We are winners of national and international competitions.
-Thanks to the victories, the buildings, were built in Racibórz, Bełchatów and Warsaw according to our projects.
-We were happy when a high evaluation of the project proposal allowed our Client to win a tender for the purchase of attractive land from a local government unit.
-We take part in open architectural and closed competitions organized by Investors.
+We have received awards and recognition in both national and international competitions.
 Participation in competitions is an opportunity to cross barriers, test solutions and new ideas.
-We always look for hidden potential of a place and then release it.
-For the benefit of the Investor and the local community.
+We always look for the hidden potential of a place and then release it – for the benefit of the Investor and the local community.

 Hospital of Future Martin, Martin, Slovakia